-Medicine Purpose of the medicine Astemizole, terfenadine to treat allergy symptoms - these medicines may be available without prescription Amiodarone, bepridil, dronedarone, encainide, flecainide, propafenone, quinidine to correct irregular heartbeats Ergotamine, dihydroergotamine to treat migraine and headaches Ergonovine, methylergonovine to stop excessive bleeding that may occur following childbirth or an abortion Clorazepate, diazepam, estazolam, flurazepam, triazolam, midazolam taken by mouth to help you sleep and/or relieve anxiety Lurasidone, clozapine, pimozide, quetiapine to treat psychiatric conditions Ranolazine to treat chronic chest pain [angina] Pethidine, piroxicam, propoxyphene to relieve pain Cisapride to treat some stomach conditions Lovastatin, simvastatin, lomitapide to lower cholesterol levels Neratinib, venetoclax to treat cancers.
-You should not take this medicine when starting venetoclax but your health care provider may recommend its use if you have been taking venetoclax for some time - see the section on Other medicines and [HA467 trade name] , below Alfuzosin to treat enlarged prostate Fusidic acid to treat bacterial infections Sildenafil to treat high blood pressure in the lungs if you suffer from a lung disease called pulmonary arterial hypertension that makes breathing difficult.
-Patients without this disease may use sildenafil for impotence (erectile dysfunction) under their doctor's supervision (see the section on Other medicines and [HA467 trade name] ) Avanafil or vardenafil to treat erectile dysfunction Colchicine to treat gout or familial Mediterranean fever.
-You must not take [HA467 trade name] with colchicine if you have kidney and/or liver problems; see the section on Other medicines and [HA467 trade name] for information on patients without kidney and liver problems. products that contain St John's wort (Hypericumperforatum) often used in herbal medicines that you can buy without prescription.
+Astemizole or terfenadine to treat allergy symptoms - these medicines may be available without prescription Amiodarone, bepridil, dronedarone, encainide, flecainide, propafenone, quinidine to correct irregular heartbeats Ergotamine, dihydroergotamine to treat migraine and headaches Ergometrine and methylergonovine to stop excessive bleeding that may occur following childbirth or an abortion Clorazepate, diazepam, estazolam, flurazepam, triazolam or oral (taken by mouth) midazolam to help you sleep and/or relieve anxiety Lurasidone, clozapine, pimozide, or quetiapine to treat psychiatric conditions Ranolazine to treat chronic chest pain [angina] Pethidine, piroxicam, propoxyphene to relieve pain Cisapride to treat some stomach conditions Lovastatin and simvastatin, and lomitapide to lower cholesterol levels Neratinib to treat breast cancer Alfuzosin to treat enlarged prostate Fusidic acid to treat bacterial infections Sildenafil to treat high blood pressure in the lungs if you suffer from a lung disease called pulmonary arterial hypertension that makes breathing difficult.
+Patients without this disease may use sildenafil for impotence (erectile dysfunction) under their doctor's supervision (see the section on Other medicines and [HA565 trade name]) Avanafil or vardenafil to treat erectile dysfunction Colchicine to treat gout or familial Mediterranean fever.
+If you have kidney and/or liver problems; see the section on Other medicines and [HA565 trade name]. products that contain St John's wort (Hypericumperforatum) often used in herbal medicines that you can buy without prescription.

-If you are currently taking any of these medicines, ask your health care provider about switching to a different medicine while you are taking [HA467 trade name].
-Also read the list of medicines under 'Other medicines and [HA467 trade name]' for use with certain other medicines which require special care.
+If you are currently taking any of these medicines, ask your health care provider about switching to a different medicine while you are taking [HA565 trade name].
+Also read the list of medicines under 'Other medicines and [HA565 trade name]' for use with certain other medicines which require special care.